TRUSSES/current_semnav_migration/README.md

 ```

 ## Launch full simulation
-The main launch file handles:
+The main launch file:
-- Loading a polygonal obstacle map
+- Processes a static polygonal obstacle map and passes it to a fake map publisher node.
-- Starting Gazebo with the TurtleBot
+- Starts Gazebo with the TurtleBot using initial pose parameters.
-- Launching the planner with parameters
+- Launches the planner with changeable algorithm parameters.
-- Launching a fake lidar sensor
+- Launches a fake lidar publisher node.
-- Starting Foxglove Bridge for visualization
+- Starts Foxglove Bridge for real-time visualization.

-**Note:** The `world` parameter used by `gzserver` should be updated to the absolute path of your repo.
+Robot parameters, planner parameters, and input/output filenames can be configured in `/config/launch_args.yaml`.

 Example usage:
 ```